The Analytics Blog

 Method 3: Privacy-First Analytics

-Send to Plausible or Fathom as custom events:
+Send to Plausible or Fathom as custom events.
+For full compliance, check our GDPR compliance guide.

 <script type="module">